-- Score Outlier – It is uncommon for institutions to earn full points or very close to it.
-If a high score is reported, please check closely for the issues below.
+- Score Outlier – Uncommon for institutions to earn full points or very close to it.
+If a high score is reported, check closely for the issues below.

-- Response under “Total number of graduates from degree programs” must reflect all students.
+- Part 2: Response under “Total number of graduates from degree programs” must reflect all students.
 A common mistake is overlooking graduate students.